tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 The [Biodiversity Information Standards (TDWG) Annotations Interest Group](https://github.com/tdwg/annotations) has identified the W3C Web Annotation Data Model (W3C 2017) as a viable model for `Annotations`.
 The BDQ standard supports the W3C Annotation Data Model (W3C 2017) for reporting the results from Tests, including `Amendment`-type Tests.

-A `bdqffdq:Assertion`, with its `Response.status`, `Response.result`, and a `Response.comment` can form the body of an annotation, which can be related to an `oa:Annotation` through `oa:body`.
-A competency question in [2.4 Framework Competency Questions (non-normative)](#24-framework-competency-questions-non-normative) illustrates how `Assertions` made by BDQ Tests that are wrapped in `oa:Annotations` could be retrieved.
+A `bdqffdq:Response`, with its `Response.status`, `Response.result`, and a `Response.comment` can form the body of an annotation, which can be related to an `oa:Annotation` through `oa:body`.
+A competency question in [2.4 Framework Competency Questions (non-normative)](#24-framework-competency-questions-non-normative) illustrates how `Responses` made by BDQ Tests that are wrapped in `oa:Annotations` could be retrieved.
 One Test, [ISSUE_ANNOTATION_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY), specifically targets record `Annotations`.

-Below is an example of a `bdqffdq:Assertion` forming the body of an `oa:Annotation`, with triples indicating the implementation that produced the `Assertion` and relating it back to a `bdqtest:Specification` (from which the metadata about the Test that was run can be identified).
+Below is an example of a `bdqffdq:Response` forming the body of an `oa:Annotation`, with triples indicating the implementation that produced the `Response` and relating it back to a `bdqtest:Specification` (from which the metadata about the Test that was run can be identified).

     @prefix bdqffdq: <https://rs.tdwg.org/bdqffdq/terms/> .
     @prefix oa:      <http://www.w3.org/ns/oa#> .